 The objective of the Preliminary Examination is the early assessment of a student's potential for satisfactory completion of the doctoral degree.
 The exams are entirely closed - no books or notes are allowed.

 All students admitted to our doctorate programs are required to take the examination.
-Students who have entered with a declared MS degree goal and who wish to add an ME doctorate degree must pass the examination, and apply through the general Online Application for Admission.
+Students who have entered with a declared MS degree goal and who wish to add an ME doctorate degree must pass the examination as well.

 College regulations state that a student studying for a doctoral degree should maintain a GPA of 3.5 or better in the major field, at least a 3.0 in the minor fields, and a 3.5 overall.
 With this in mind, students are only admitted to the Preliminary Examination with a minimum of cumulative GPA of 3.3, and a 3.5 average in the major field based on work done at Berkeley.
 Prior to passing the Preliminary Examination, all courses in the major field, with the exception of ME 299, must be taken for a letter grade.
 A maximum of one-third of the total units of course work may be taken S/U.